buildbotics/bbctrl-firmware/README.md

 Substitute ``<ip>`` with the correct IP address.
 The default password is ``raspberry``.
 You should see a prompt like this: ``pi@raspberrypi ~ $``, but in color.

 ## Configure the RPi
-Update the package system, install the network auto discovery deamon, change the hostname and reboot.
+Copy the ``setup.sh`` script to the RPi and run it as root:

 ```
-sudo apt-get update
-sudo apt-get install -y avahi-daemon
-sudo sed -i 's/raspberrypi/bbctrl/' /etc/hosts /etc/hostname
+scp setup.sh pi@<ip>:
-sudo reboot
+ssh pi@<ip> sudo ./setup.sh
 ```

-In the future, you can now log in to the system like this:
+This will take some time and will end by rebooting the RPi.
+After this script has run you can log in to the RPi with out typing the IP addrerss like this:

 ```
-ssh pi@bbctrl.local
+ssh bbmc@bbctrl.local
 ```

 ## Install the toolchain